xribene/ScoreFollower/README.md

 - **/response/reset**
     - Stops the ScoreFollower and sets it to start from the first bar
     - triggers a feedback message on address */feedback/reset*
-- **/response/nextSection**
+- **/response/nextPart**
-    - Stops the ScoreFollower and loads the next section of the same piece
+    - Stops the ScoreFollower and loads the next partof the same piece
     - The succession of the sections is defined in the names of their directory.
 For example, inside the Jetee folder currently there is *1_ThemeA*.
 If you want to add the next section, the folders name should be in the form of *2_{sectioName}*
     -  If we are already in the "last" section, then it doesn't have any effect
     - triggers a feedback message on address */feedback/section/{sectionName}*